PascalCoinDev/PascalCoin/README.md

     - "protocol" (Integer): Must provide protocol version.
 By default will use build protocol constant CT_BUILD_PROTOCOL
   - New param for "signbuyaccount"
     - "protocol" (Integer): Must provide protocol version.
 By default will use build protocol constant CT_BUILD_PROTOCOL
+  - Account Object change:
+    - Changed return value of "price".
+Previously was returned without decimals in native value (inconsistency bug), now will be returned as a PASCURRENCY (with 4 decimals)
 - Bug fixed: DoProcess_GetAccount_Request request type=1 (single account) didn't returned only 1